sakshamsri4/next_gen_udyam/docs/activity_log.md

      - **D**urability: Design should be resilient to content changes and future updates.

 3. **Testing Rules:**
-   - Follow Test-Driven Development (TDD) principles:
+   - Follow minimal testing approach:
-     - Write tests before implementing features (Red-Green-Refactor cycle).
-     - Start with failing tests (Red).
-     - Implement the minimum code to make tests pass (Green).
-     - Refactor code while keeping tests passing (Refactor).
+     - Focus on testing critical functionality and user flows.
+     - Prioritize manual testing across different devices and platforms.
+     - Test responsive behavior on different screen sizes.
    - Ensure all tests are independent and don't rely on other tests.
    - Mock external dependencies to isolate the component being tested.
-   - Test both happy paths and edge cases/error conditions.
+   - Test both happy paths and edge cases/error conditions for critical flows.
-   - Maintain a minimum test coverage threshold of 30%.
+   - Maintain a minimum test coverage threshold of 5%.
    - Run the full test suite locally before pushing changes.
    - Document test failures and their resolutions in this log.